spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

     If you have `UActorComponent`s which don't extend `USceneComponent` but exist in multiple on an Actor, *this can potentially crash your game*.
 Make sure there are never multiple components of the same type on an Actor.
 If there are make sure you modify your Actor to only have one, or use the explicit `SpatialType` tagging approach and don't tag the duplicate `UActorComponent`.

     * **Output path for the generated schemas**</br>
-    Use this to specify the filepath of ICG-generated schema file.
+    Use this to specify the path of the generated schema files.
 If you leave this empty, it defaults to `<GameRoot>/../spatial/schema/improbable/unreal/generated/`.